ZeeCoder/container-query/README.md

 Finally, after you create a new `Container` instance, (passing in the HTMLElement, and the extracted css stats) everything will just work.

-*Note:* A file can have multiple containers, with the [@define-container](docs/multiple-containers.md) declaration, but it's encouraged to have a dedicated file for each component.
+_Note:_ A file can have multiple containers, with the [@define-container](docs/multiple-containers.md) declaration, but it's encouraged to have a dedicated file for each component.
+(Which is also the assumtion of the `@zeecoder/react-container-query` package).

 ## Installation